graphql/handbooks/grants/applying.md

 community gardener, `@Benjie`, via the
 [GraphQL Discord](https://discord.graphql.org)'s #wg channel.

-### Clarity and completeness
+### Clarity and full details

 Your proposal will be analysed as submitted, so please be sure it is clear and contains all of the details necessary to analyse it.

-The description is limited; if you need to provide more information, whether that be longer form content or illustrations, please link out to a Google Doc with additional details.
+The description is limited; if you need to provide more information, whether that be longer form content or images such as diagrams, please link out to a Google Doc with additional details.

 ### No AI slop